-Despite the current adverse economic conditions, the Authority's robust approach to budgeting and budget monitoring through the business review has enabled the General Fund Balance to increase by £1,770k.
-With a General Fund Balance of £7,821k (including Earmarked Reserves) as at 31 March 2018 the Authority is currently planning to face the anticipated further reductions in Government grants and to weather the impact of any further economic downturn.
-The latest Medium Term Financial Forecast predicted that savings of £0.54m would need to be found by 2019/20 to ensure a balanced budget is set.
-However, the council will now work with the other Dorset Authorities to produce a balanced budget for the new unitary authority.
+Despite the current adverse economic conditions, the Authority's robust approach to budgeting and budget monitoring through the business review has enabled the General Fund Balance to decrease by £31k.
+The General Fund Balance is £7,790k (including Earmarked Reserves) as at 31 March 2019.
+The Council has been working with the other Dorset Authorities to produce a balanced budget for the new unitary authority.